Persons with a disability not sharing in increased prosperity as focus shifts to social protection

 A social protection scheme to support the health of expectant and new mothers and their babies in western Kenya is getting underway.
 The County Government of Vihiga, UNICEF Kenya and...

-cash and food for assets programme by WFP and the National Drought Management
+This report provides an in-depth assessment of the targeting mechanisms used for the cash and food for assets programme by WFP and the National Drought Management Authority (NDMA).

 This report seeks to examine the current transfer values of Kenya’s tax-financed social security schemes and assess whether they are set at an appropriate level.